encointer/encointer-parachain/README.md

 This launches the local testnet and creates 5 log files: `alice.log`, `bob.log`, `charlie.log`, which are the logs of the relay chain nodes and `9944.log`, `9955.log`, which are the logs of the two parachains.

+Executing the `./tmux_setup.sh` script at the project root will set up tmux with three panes that tailing the logs of `alice.log`, `9944.log` and `9955.log`.

 ## manual test setup step by step